-A dental health professional shortage area (DHPSA) is a geographic area where there aren’t enough dentists to serve the dental needs of the people living there.
-The designation is used primarily for the purposes of giving loan repayment for dentists and dental hygienists.
-Visit Loan Repayment Programs for more information about these programs.
+A dental health professional shortage area (HSPA) is a geographic area where there aren’t enough dentists to serve the dental needs of the people living there.
+The designation is used primarily for the purposes of giving loan repayment to dentists and dental hygienists.
+Visit the HRSA (Health Resources and Services Administration) Health Workforce page for more information about these programs.

 An area must meet three requirements to become a HPSA:

 • The area must be defined as a “rational service area,” meaning that the area must be homogenous and logical in terms of demographics, socio-economics and physical barriers.
 Often, rural HPSAs are defined either by county or a group of townships.
 Urban HPSAs are described by defined neighborhoods or groups of census tracts.

 • A specific dentist-to-population ratio for each type of HPSA must be met.